 Strummer’s tone could be summed up in one word—clean.
 After dabbling with a number of heads and combos, everything from a Vox AC30 to a Marshall SLP, Strummer settled on a silverface 1970s Fender Twin Reverb.
 He used this until the end of 1979, when he switched to a Music Man HD-150 212.more

-This is by the amp for killer overdriven tube distortion.
+This is not the amp for killer overdriven tube distortion.
 But if you use a good pedal, the tube preamps warm it up and you can get a great sound.
 I use an old ProCo RAt distortion.

 I have two of these Amos, one 1974 w/stock JBL speakers and one -975 that I replaced the blown stock Fender speakers with EVM12Ls.
 I prefer the JBLs, but run together, the warmth of the EVs compliments the JBLs nicely.